 - For access to this article or the Spanish translations in other countries such as Chile (Gonzálvez et al., 2017) and Ecuador (Gonzálvez et al., 2018), please contact to Carolina Gonzálvez, firstname.lastname@example.org

-- Spanish-language books and chapters about school refusal:
+- Spanish-language articles, books and chapter books about school refusal:

 - Giménez-Urraco, E. y Marhuenda, F. (2012).
 Fracaso, absentismo y abandono escolar reconocer los límites del sistema para corregir y ofrecer alternativas que garanticen el derecho a la educación [Failure, absenteeism and school dropout recognize the limits of the system to correct and offer alternatives that guarantee the right to education].
 In M. A. Manzanares (coord.), Educational themes in the spotlight (pp. 187-220).
 Madrid: Wolters Kluwer España.